Amir Sends Congratulations To President Of Malta

 (MENAFN- The Peninsula) QNA

-Doha: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Tuesday a cable of congratulations to President of the Republic of Malta HE George Vella on the anniversary of his country's Independence Day.
+Doha, Qatar: The Amir HH Sheikh Tamim bin Hamad Al-Thani sent Thursday a cable of congratulations to HE President of the Republic of Malta Dr. George Vella on the anniversary of his country's Independence Day.

 Legal Disclaimer: